Ief Spincemaille Objects Perception instruments Public space About

 His work has been exhibited internationally, including at Wiels (Belgium), Kasteel van Gaasbeek (Belgium), Guangzhou Biennale (China), Biennale des Arts Numériques (France), Nova Biennial (Brazil), Ars Electronica (Austria and Tokyo), Boxes Art Museum (China), OK Center (Linz), De Brakke Grond (Amsterdam), Felix De Boeck Museum (Belgium), Opéra de Paris (France), and the Festival de Marseille (France), among others.

-His atelier is based in Leuven (Ateliers Minnoye) and Brussels (OWN Ateliers).
+His atelier is based in Leuven (Ateliers Minnoye).

 In 2010, Kurt D'Haeseleer and Spincemaille founded Werktank, an organization dedicated to new and old media art. www.werktank.org